orbitalquark/textadept/docs/manual.md

   application to run.
 They provide Textadept's Lua to C interface, event framework, file and lexer interactions, and localization.
 * *lexers/*: Houses the lexer modules that analyze source code for syntax highlighting.
-* *modules/*: Contains modules for editing text and source code, as well as language modules.
+* *modules/*: Contains modules for editing text and source code.
 * *themes/*: Contains built-in themes that customize the look and feel of Textadept.
 * *iconengines/*, *imageformats/*, *platforms/*, *styles/*, and *translations/*: Qt support directories and only appear in the Windows package.